 E-Commerce drives billions and billions of dollars globally from consumers to businesses.
-In 2010 alone, the U.S.’s online retail sales were $25 billion and that number has grow year-over-year.
+In 2010 alone, the U.S.’s online retail sales were $25 billion and that number has grown year-over-year.
 That’s a huge part of consumer society.

 But it needs to be done right.
 Shopping behaviour and purchase decisions are made differently online.
 To really put it into perspective consider this: products are assessed within 90 seconds, and a quick initial judgement is made whether to make a purchase or not.
 To do it right, you’ll need to invest in research, design, analytics, and strategy.